Azure/azure-sdk-for-net/sdk/vision/Azure.AI.Vision.ImageAnalysis/samples/Sample04_Objects.md

 This sample demonstrates how to get Objects in an image.
 To get started you'll need a URL for a Computer Vision endpoint.
 See the [README](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/vision/Azure.AI.Vision.ImageAnalysis/README.md) for links and instructions.

-## Key concepts

-### DetectedObject

-A `DetectedObject` represents a detected object within an image.
-It contains information about the object, such as its name, confidence score, and the location of the object in the form of a bounding box.

 ## Examples

 The following sections provide code snippets using the `client` created above, covering using ImageAnalysis to detect objects in an image: